History of photography: 1816 to 1833: Niépce's earliest fixed images

 Nicéphore Niépce was a French aristocrat, scientist, and chemist.
 His family fortune allowed him to engage in inventions and scientific research.
 In 1816, using paper coated with silver chloride, he succeeded in photographing the images formed in a small camera, but the photographs were negatives, darkest where the camera image was lightest and vice versa, and they were not permanent in the sense of being reasonably light-fast; like earlier experimenters, Niépce could find no way to prevent the coating from darkening all over when it was exposed to light for viewing.
 Disenchanted with silver salts, he turned his attention to light-sensitive organic substances.

-The oldest surviving photograph of the image formed in a camera was created by Niépce in 1826 or 1827.
+The oldest surviving photograph of the image formed in a camera was created by Niépce in 1826 or 1827, the photograph was called "View from the Window at Le Gras".
 It was made on a polished sheet of pewter and the light-sensitive substance was a thin coating of bitumen, a naturally occurring petroleum tar, which was dissolved in lavender oil, applied to the surface of the pewter and allowed to dry before use.
 After a very long exposure in the camera (traditionally said to be eight hours, but now believed to be several days), the bitumen was sufficiently hardened in proportion to its exposure to light that the unhardened part could be removed with a solvent, leaving a positive image with the light areas represented by hardened bitumen and the dark areas by bare pewter.
 To see the image plainly, the plate had to be lit and viewed in such a way that the bare metal appeared dark and the bitumen relatively light.

 In partnership, Niépce in Chalon-sur-Saône and Louis Daguerre in Paris refined the bitumen process, substituting a more sensitive resin and a very different post-exposure treatment that yielded higher-quality and more easily viewed images.
 Exposure times in the camera, although substantially reduced, were still measured in hours.